AVMf/avmf/README.md

 AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects, and is freely available for use under the MIT licence.

-It is further described in the paper "AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method" (McMinn and Kapfhammer, 2016), which is <a href="http://philmcminn.staff.shef.ac.uk/publications/c43.html">available to read and download online</a>.
+It is further described in the SSBSE 2016 paper _"AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method"_ (McMinn and Kapfhammer, 2016), which is <a href="http://philmcminn.staff.shef.ac.uk/publications/c43.html">available to read and download online</a>.

 ## Installing Maven